Linaro/lava/doc/v2/dispatcher-design.rst

 Lava Dispatcher Design
 ######################

-This is the **developer** documentation for the new dispatcher design.
-See :ref:`refactoring_use_cases` for information for lab administrators and users of the new design.
+This is the **developer** documentation for the new V2 dispatcher design.
+See :ref:`pipeline_use_cases` for information for lab administrators and users of the new design.

 The refactoring takes place alongside the current dispatcher and existing JSON jobs are unaffected.
 A migration will take place where individual